-Evans tweeted the news on May 28, joking, “If it’s in @deadline then it’s happening.”
+Evans tweeted on May 28, joking, “If it’s in @deadline then it’s happening.”
 It appears Evans’ Edmund Bridgerton is currently only slated for one episode of Season 2.

 But with additions come subtractions.
 The biggest is Regé-Jean Page, who will not be back to play Simon in Season 2.
 As devastating as this departure is, it kinda makes sense if you look at the source material.
 The books tend to focus directly on the Bridgerton siblings, with their love interests only appearing in the novels in which they marry into the family.
 The Netflix series has changed that up in a few places, but Page's exit suggests that, overall, it plans to stick to that format.

 As for other departures, the queen's nephew, Prince Friedrich, will probably stay in Prussia, since he didn't marry Daphne.
 And then there's Colin, who declared he would be going overseas.
 Could he be next season's Francesca, spending almost the whole season abroad?